pudly/schmopera-hugo/content/articles/proof-that-music-is-simply-unreasonable.md

 ---
-title: Proof that Music is Simply Unreasonable
+title: "Proof that Music is Simply Unreasonable"
 ---

 <h2>Appealing to Authority and Tradition</h2>